 The investigation is designed to provide a reliable gathering of the facts.
-The investigation will be thorough, impartial, and fair, and all individuals will be treated with appropriate sensitivity.
+The investigation will be thorough, fair, and objective and all individuals will be treated with appropriate sensitivity.
 The investigation will be conducted in a manner that is respectful of individual privacy concerns.
+However, confidentiality cannot be promised during an investigation because the Investigator(s) may need to speak with witnesses and others to gather information.
+The parties must respect the privacy of the process, but they are not restricted from speaking to witnessing to obtain information, consult with family members, advisors or confidential resources, or taking steps to prepare for or participate in the resolution process.

-The Investigation will typically be conducted by the Investigation & Research Specialist.
-The Title IX Coordinator may designate additional Investigator(s) to assist the Investigation & Research Specialist and who have specific training and experience investigating allegations of sexual or gender-based misconduct.
+The Investigation will typically be conducted by the Investigation & Research Specialist; however the Title IX Coordinator may designate another investigator at their discretion.
+The Title IX Coordinator may designate additional Investigator(s) to assist the Investigation & Research Specialist and who have specific training investigating allegations of Title IX Sex Discrimination and sex-based harassment.
 The Investigator(s) may be comprised of employees of the College, external investigators engaged to assist the College in its fact gathering, or both.
-Investigations involving an employee will typically include a member of human resource services on the assigned investigation team.
+Investigations involving an employee may include a member of human resource services on the assigned investigation team.

 The Investigator(s) will conduct the investigation in an appropriate manner in light of the circumstances of the case.
 The Investigator(s) will coordinate the gathering of information from the Complainant, the Respondent and any other individuals who may have information relevant to the determination.
-The Investigator(s) may consider prior or subsequent conduct that is relevant to evaluating the current conduct.
+The Investigator(s) may consider prior or subsequent conduct that is relevant to evaluating the current allegation(s).